argoso/argoso.github.io/_posts/2024-02-27-post-opizero3_ha_suprevised.md

 ```
 ss -tulpn| grep 8123
 ```
-Login to HA webUI
+Login to you HA webUI
 ```
 https://192.168.1.xxx:8123
 ```
+Migration from old HA.
 You need preinstall all addon's if you migrate like the previous one before full backup restore.
-You do not need to configure them, just istall.
+You do not need to configure them, just install it.
 Additional steps:
 1. Addon "Mosquitto broker"
 2. Addon "Terminal & SSH"